Pop Warner: Pittsburgh

 In 1917 the United States entered World War I, and some players (including Andy Hastings and Jimmy Dehart) entered military service.
 Pittsburgh played an undefeated full season despite the war, although it was not awarded the national championship.
 (Note: The team was known as "The Fighting Dentists" because on occasion every position was filled by dental students.)
 Although the team lacked the previous year's punch, it dominated the opposition.
 A key aspect of its success was the opposing coaches' inability to address Warner's evolving strategies; according to Powers, "His reverse plays were a mystery, although Pop always was willing to explain them in detail to any other coach".

 Faculties had to step in to stop a decisive, postseason national championship game with John Heisman's undefeated Georgia Tech team.
 The game was postponed until the following season, giving Tech the 1917 national championship (the first for any Southern school).
 On November 23, 1918, the two teams played at Pittsburgh.
-At the stadium where the game was to be played, the locker rooms were next to each other, with only a thin wall separating the two teams prior to the game.
+At the stadium the locker rooms were next to each other, with only a thin wall separating the two teams prior to the game.
 Heisman was first to begin an inspirational speech and it was said that he passionately described both heroes of Ancient Greece as well as the tragedy of a soldier found in his armor among the ruins of Pompeii.
 Because of Georgia Tech's players' silence the speech was crystal clear on the other side of the wall.
 Upon its finish Warner smiled and quietly told his players "Okay, boys.
 There's the speech.
 Now go out and knock them off."
 Pittsburgh defeated Georgia Tech 32–0.

 Tom Davies runs vs. Georgia Tech, 1918.